 Daily adventure groups are small, so you can get to know your guides as well as the others in your group.
 The cozy lounge, shared dining tables, and hot tub are also great places to share experiences and get to know your fellow travelers a little better.

 When I was a kid, I was sent to camp every summer.
 I loved meeting new friends from other towns, and I always ended up with a bunch of pen pals that I’d correspond with during the school year.

 Several years ago, I was helping my daughter pack for her own summer adventures when it really hit me.
 I want to go back to summer camp!
 But since it would be really strange for a middle-aged mom to head off to camp with a bunch of kids, I dismissed that longing as nostalgia.

 After checking in for our UnCruise, we found empty seats at a table with several other passengers to wait for the coach to take us to the pier.
 They seemed like a lively bunch, laughing and telling stories.
 They explained that their cruise had just ended, and they were waiting for their airport shuttle.

 “How did you like your cruise?”
 I asked.

-With excited grins they all took turns telling us how much they loved their adventures, how great the crew was, and how they were going to miss the food.
+With excited grins they all took turns telling us how much they loved their adventures, how great the crew was, and how much they were going to miss the food.